Niels-Vullings/RsienaTwoStep/README.md

 - allowing for ***strict* coordination**: only actors are sampled to make a twostep who are connected at time1.

+## 1.2.
+Simstep

+Allowing for simsteps can be interpreted as:
+- allowing for **simultaneity**: one actor simply can make two ties at the same tie;
+- allowing for **strategic action**: if we see the ‘simultaneously’ created ties as sequential ties, an actor may create one tie (not necessarily positively evaluated by itself) to ensure that a highly positively evaluated second tie can created next.

+## 1.3.
+Mixing steps

-The package can mix the ratio of ministeps and twosteps.
+The package can mix the ratio of ministeps, twosteps and simsteps.

-## Installation
+# 2. Installation

 You can install the development version of RsienaTwoStep from [GitHub](https://github.com/) with: